amrutprabhu/amrutprabhu.github.io/data/blog/2022/create-kubernetes-custom-resource-definition-crd.md

 You can find the code to the CRD on GitHub [here](https://github.com/amrutprabhu/kubernetes-custom-resource/tree/main/crd).

-So, subscribe to my newsletter at [https://refactorfirst.com](https://refactorfirst.com) and follow me on [Twitter](https://twitter.com/amrutprabhu42) to know when the article is published.
+So, subscribe to my newsletter below and follow me on [Twitter](https://twitter.com/amrutprabhu42) to know when the article is published.

 Enjoy!!